imbue-ai/detent/README.md

 of the permissions in the rule, it's approved.
 Otherwise, it's rejected.
 Further rules are not evaluated.
 By default, requests that don't match any rule get rejected.
-If you want to allow them by default, append the rule `{"any": "any"}` to the very end of your rule list.
+If you want to allow them by default, append the rule `{"any": ["any"]}` to the very end of your rule list.

 ### Built-in permissions

 Detent comes with many pattern definitions out of the box that are automatically available and recognized in rule bodies.
 Run `detent dump` to see your current config enriched with all the existing built-in patterns.
 If you only want to list the pattern names, run `detent dump | jq '.patterns | keys'`.

 If you don't want the built-in patterns to apply, set the `DETENT_DO_NOT_USE_BUILTIN_PATTERNS` environment variable to a non-empty value.

-### Canonical strings